-The most important sectors of the UK’s economy in 2014 were public administration, defence, education, human health and social work activities (18.3 %), wholesale and retail trade, transport, accommodation and food services (18.4 %) and industry (13.5 %).
+The most important sectors of the UK’s economy in 2015 were wholesale and retail trade, transport, accommodation and food services (18.6 %), public administration, defence, education, human health and social work activities (18.4 %) and industry (13.3 %).

-The UK’s main export partners are Germany, the US and the Netherlands, while its main import partners are Germany, China and USA.
+The UK’s main export partners are the US, Germany and Switzerland, while its main import partners are Germany, China and the US.

 248 528 km2

 1 January 1973

 pound sterling GBP